 By Colectivo: Colectivos are the primary means of travel by locals throughout Mexico.
 Colectivos to Celestun can be found between Calle 69 and Calle 50 and cost $35 pesos per person.

-Campeche to Celestun
+How to Get from Campeche to Celestun

 By Car: Take Mexico 180 E from Campeche towards Cancun.
 In Maxcanu exit the highway and take the narrow, but paved Calle 15 through small towns and villages until the road meets back up with Mexico 281.
 Take a left on Mexico 281 until you reach the town of Celestun.
 The drive is approximately two-and-a-half hours from Campeche.

 Driving Notice: Beware of corrupt Mexican police on Mexico 180 E just outside of Campeche.
 A police roadblock is known for harassing tourists without a front license plate, searching vehicles extensively and asking for bribes.
 We passed with only a few questions asked, but be alert on this drive.

 By Bus: There is no bus service from Campeche to Celestun.
 If you need to take a bus, you will have to catch a bus to Merida and then switch to Celestun making the trip double the time that it would normally take.